sascha245/vuex-simple/README.md

 - First we declare a new class and decorate it with `@Module(namespace)`

 - To add a mutation, we simply write a normal function and add a `@Mutation()` decorator to it.
 For now, mutations can only have at most 1 parameter.

+- To add a getter, we simply write a normal getter and add a `@Getter()` decorator to it.

 - To add an action, we simply write a normal function and add a `@Action()` decorator to it.
 As for mutations, actions can, for now, only have at most 1 parameter.